technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Feature (`src/features/{feature}`)

 A feature is designed to describe a very specific functionality in a way, that is encapsulated and reusable on different pages.
 In order to make a feature as easy removable as possible with the least possible chance of leaving unused code behind, we need to keep it as cohesive as possible.
+A change in a feature should never break a different feature.

 ### Must not